The Paid Leave Podcast

 Crystal and Everett, let's talk about your journey to grow your own family.
 Do either of you have any underlying health issues that you knew about that might make pregnancy an issue?

-I was diagnosed just after birth with a genetic When you want to get pregnant, how did you accomplish that?
-And disorder called cystic fibrosis.
-It's extremely common for men with cystic fibrosis to deal with infertility.
-So I mean, I knew since it was a thing that I was thinking about in terms of family planning that I was probably going to have some sort of involvement with with a center or in this case, the center. who did you go to and how did you get help with that?
-So first, I talked to my cystic fibrosis doctors.
-They're sort of my resource for everything.
-And they directed me to Dr. Hoenig, who is I think at Yale.
-This was quite a few years ago, this was sort of very early on Crystal and I were fairly recently married and we wanted to, you know, get an idea of what we would be looking at the timeline.
-So I met with Dr. Hoenig to find out what the process would be like with him.
-And he said go see Dr. DeLuigi at the center.
+So first I talked to my cystic fibrosis doctors.
+They're sort of my resource for everything, and they directed me to Dr Honig, who is, I think, at Yale.
+This was quite a few years ago.
+This was sort of very early on Crystal and I were fairly recently married, and we wanted to, you know, get an idea of what we would be looking at the timeline.
+So I met with Dr Honig to find out what the process would be like with him.
+And he said, go see Dr Julie at the center.
 And so we went and met with her.
-And then that was kind of a long window.
-We were we thought we were ready.
+And then there was kind of a long window we were we thought we were ready.
 And then, like many things, the pandemic arrived, and very much delayed everything.
-Yeah, yeah,
+Yeah, yeah.

 Nancy Barrow: